Many or all companies we feature compensate us. Compensation and editorial

 • Interest rate.
 How much interest is being charged should be stated in the contract

 • Late fees.
-Make sure it’s clear whether the borrower will pay a late fee after being late a certain amount of days.
+Make sure it’s clear whether the borrower will pay a fee after being late a certain number of days.

 • Collateral.
-If necessary, the agreement should include any collateral—an asset of value like a bank statement—the borrower is pledging to secure the loan.
+If necessary, the agreement should include any collateral—an asset of value, such as a bank statement—the borrower is pledging to secure the loan.

 • Borrower and lender signatures.
 Once you’ve both read and agreed to the terms, sign, and date the loan agreement.
-In addition, remember to include the signatures of any witnesses.
+Remember to include the signatures of any witnesses.

 • Severability clause.
 This clause ensures that even if one part of the personal loan agreement is unenforceable, the remaining valid sections can still be enforced.